This course lasts for about five hours over two evenings. Check with Henley's for the latest schedule.

 10. With regard to the hue of lighting, our eyes may deceive us.
 However, a digital photograph or print tells the truth.
 The hue of light can be measured as a color "temperature" from 0 degrees Kelvin at absolute zero to 60,000 degrees Kelvin in light produces by a giant blue star.
 Daylight, on planet Earth, is about 5500 degrees Kelvin.
 You may see an image illuminated by candle light (about 2000 degrees Kelvin) as a pleasing amber but the camera will record it as white if its white balance setting is set to automatic.
 A camera's white balance setting can be used to compensate for light that is amber, such as from a candle, or light that is blueish, such as ambient light beneath a bright blue sky (as much as 10,000 degrees Kelvin).
 Setting white balance to compensate for amber to blue lighting variations and tints, such as are produces from fluorescent or mercury vapor lighting, will provide greater control over color.
 Is white balance is best left alone!!??
 Well, as with every camera setting, if you change it, it remains as you have selected until you change it again.
 If you select a particular white balance for a particular lighting situation, be certain to adjust it at the next shoot if the lighting changes.
 Automatic white balance is quite good in very pricey cameras.
 Less expensive cameras require decision making by the photographer, especially if amber or blue color casts are to be removed in favor of white light.
 Remember, amber light is "warmer" and has a happy ambiance while bluish light is "cold" and emotionally subdued.
 JPEG image white balance is locked in.
 RAW file white balance can be changed effortlessly.

 11. In many digital cameras, you can change focus points to create a focus priority area within a scene.
-A modern digital camera may have nine to sixty-four focus points.
+A modern digital camera may have nine to sixty-four or more focus points.
 Central focus points (also known as cross-type focus points) are the most accurate.
+I use one central focus point much of the time to maintain control over focusing.

 12. Digital cameras typically have a "focus lock" button conveniently near the shutter-release.
 Using this button, you can focus on an object at one distance, hold the button down and use that focus while recomposing your shot.
 This takes some practice but is a great tool for altering depth of field within a composition.
 In the camera's menu, focus lock can be set to lock focus and exposure, only focus or only exposure.
 Options, options, options!!!

 14. Pixels and resolution.
 Now that we are all grown up its time to think in terms of pixels rather than inches.
 For fine art prints we typically shoot at the highest available resolution.
-A digital image having 240 to 360 pixels per inch (PPI), will print nicely but this is way too big for the Internet.
-For the WWW use 85 PPI.
+A digital image having 240 to 360 pixels per inch (PPI), will print nicely.
+For the Internet you may use from 85 to 300 PPI.
 Do not confuse PPI with DPI (dots per inch) inkjet printers spray dots of ink not pixels.

 15. What is sRGB?
 Your camera may record images in sRGB or Adobe RGB.
 For fine art printed on a professional quality ink-jet printer use the larger Adobe RGB "color space."
 The rest of the world, and especially, the Internet uses sRGB (standardized RGB) as a color space.
 Experienced RAW users employ the ProPhoto color space.
 Working in a larger color space insures more reliable color consistency when processing RAW files.
 Being mindful of color accuracy is part of the "color managed workflow."